Art to Earth

 Team ADMAS (Amharic for horizon) is a group of three inspirational artists who are practitioners in various visual art mediums.
 They graduated from Alle School of Fine Art and Design in 2020.

 Kalkidan Kumlachew is a painter and sign language translator.
 With a convenient translation experience in High school and charitable organizations, Kalkidan holds faith in transferring her painting skills through sign language.
-Ashenafi Mestika is a full-time studio artist and has been using drawing, painting and photography to express his ideas.
+Ashenafi Mestika is a full-time studio artist and has been using drawing, painting, and photography to express his ideas.
 He has showcased solo and group Exhibitions (in-house and abroad).
 Ashenafi also works on video-interview documentations of Ethiopian visual artists.
 Tewodros kifle is a Graphic designer and an Art teacher, and uses Video art, Animation, Printmaking, and mixed media as artistic medium.
 He has participated in national and international exhibitions, lectureships, and workshops.

 Project idea: Tewodros Kifle